abbr/BillEase/README.md

 *Invoice Run.exe* expects following call syntax:
 ```
 "Invoice Run.exe" [options] <URL>
-where <URL> points to the site holding the four lists and [options] are
+where <URL> points to the site holding the five lists and [options] are
 -p|--prefix_of_group=<string>
 	Prefix of the account groups.
 The prefix is useful to
     prevent group name conflicts with other groups defined in same site collection